lorrrrrrrenzo/alqimia/workshops/2024-12-01/syllabus.md

     * GitHub Search
     * Using LLMs
     * Conference Talk
-        * Listen to Sasa Juric Soul of Elixir with Commentary
+        * Listen to Saša Jurić's Soul of Elixir, and add commentary
+        * Listen [_Self-Healing Software Using Autonomous LLM Agents_](https://www.youtube.com/watch?v=nHf716ayy_g) by Vlad Luzin
     * Stretch: Read and discuss a blog post or paper

 ## Get Started Early